Design Technology

 What do we want for our children?

 We live in an ever-changing world, fuelled by technology and innovation.
-The study of design technology teaches children to think outside the box, to develop their own ideas and to respond to identified needs and opportunities, preparing them for life in the world of tomorrow.
+The study of design and technology teaches children to think outside the box, to develop their own ideas and to respond to identified needs and opportunities, preparing them for life in the world of tomorrow.
 It gives children the chance to work through a creative process that is more structured and action-orientated; making or adapting existing products and systems.

 At Preston Park, we aim to equip our children with both the creative and investigative skills they need to excel across the primary curriculum and beyond.
-The transferable skills they are taught in design technology marry closely with their learning in history, science, mathematics and art, and open up a wealth of opportunities for pupils to have future careers in engineering, architecture, culinary practices and product design, among others.
+The transferable skills they are taught in design and technology marry closely with their learning in history, science, mathematics and art, and open up a wealth of opportunities for pupils to have future careers in engineering, architecture, culinary practices and product design, among others.

 How do we deliver this effectively?

-Cooking and nutrition has a separate section in the Design and technology National Curriculum, with additional focus on specific principles, skills and techniques in food, including where food comes from, diet and seasonality.
+Cooking and nutrition has a separate section in the design and technology National Curriculum, with additional focus on specific principles, skills and techniques in food, including where food comes from, diet and seasonality.
 Cooking and nutrition units still follow the design process summarised above, for example, by tasking the pupils to develop recipes for a specific set of requirements (design criteria) and to suggest methods of packaging the food product including the nutritional information.

 We have an inclusive approach which supports children with SEND.
 At Preston Park, teachers adapt and tailor their lessons to meet both the learning and physical needs of all children.